LasLabs/vertical-medical/medical_prescription_state_verify/README.rst

 Prescription Verification - States and Logic
 ============================================

 This module introduces the notion of verification to the prescription states added in `medical_prescription_state`, which can now be either verified or unverified.
-It also adds the following logic:
+It also modifies the notion of prescription verification added in `medical_prescription` to be automated based on these states.

+The key interactions and constraints are as follow:

-* Once a prescription order is in a verified state, it can be cancelled or marked as an exception, but no other changes to the order are allowed
+* Once a prescription order is in a verified state, it can be cancelled or marked as an exception, but most other changes are no longer allowed
-* When a prescription order moves from an unverified state to a verified one, its order lines automatically move to a hold state
+* When a prescription order moves from an unverified state to a verified one, its order lines automatically move to a hold state and the order becomes verified (the date and user responsible are recorded)
-* When a prescription order is cancelled or marked as an exception, its order lines are automatically marked as exceptions
+* When a prescription order is cancelled or marked as an exception, its order lines are automatically marked as exceptions and it becomes unverified
 * Once a prescription order line is in a verified state, it cannot be moved to an unverified state other than the exception state

 Usage